xbeat/Machine-Learning/README.md

 Handwritten digit classification is a fundamental problem in computer vision and machine learning.
 It involves teaching a computer to recognize and categorize handwritten digits automatically.
 This task has numerous real-world applications, from postal code recognition to digitizing historical documents.
 In this presentation, we'll explore how to build a handwritten digit classifier using TensorFlow and the MNIST dataset.

+## Evaluating GANs with Inception Score and FID

+Introduction to GAN Evaluation Metrics

+The evaluation of Generative Adversarial Networks requires quantitative metrics to assess the quality and diversity of generated samples.
+Two fundamental metrics emerged as standard: Inception Score (IS) and Fréchet Inception Distance (FID), both leveraging the Inception-v3 network's learned representations.

 ## Random Forest Regressor Explained with Python

 Introduction to Random Forest Regressor